 Defense lawyers think for very old victims, the value of emotional injuries in Maryland is less than it would be for a younger person.
 That would be true except that we have a cap on non-economic damages in Maryland wrongful death cases.

-So almost any wrongful death case is going to get up to the cap on non-economic damages.
-No defense lawyer is going to argue to a jury that the death of a person — the loss of whatever time they had left — is less than a million dollars.
+So almost any wrongful death case will get up to the cap on non-economic damages.
+No defense lawyer will argue to a jury that the death of a person — the loss of whatever time they had left — is less than a million dollars.
 (Nursing home case update: yes, someone made that argument just last week.)
 These “sentimental losses” as they are sometimes called, tragically have the same value in Maryland because of our stone ages cap on a jury’s right to award an amount they believe is most appropriate.

 Types of Emotional Injury in Non-Death Cases